 Michele is an experienced nursing leader with focus on quality and clinical standards and bringing evidence into practice.
 She holds two nursing qualifications in General and Mental Health Nursing and continues to work in a hospital setting on a part-time basis to ensure her knowledge is up to date and relevant to staff on the ground.

 Michele is passionate about Person-centred Practice using facilitation techniques to enable practitioners and teams to develop knowledge and skills to change the culture and context of care in all healthcare environments.
-She is a member of the International Community of Practice of erson-centred Research.
+She is a member of the International Community of Practice of Person-centred Research.

 Her PhD research focused on facilitating person centred leaders to enable transformation in practice.
 Her Facilitation model titled ‘Facilitation on the Run’ is currently used in a variety of educational and healthcare organisations worldwide.